-2.7 Solutions to Improve on the Assessment of Teaching/ Learning and the Resources
+2.7 Solutions to Improve on the Assessment of English Language Learning and the Resources

-The challenges of skills acquisition, such as experimentation in which students are not quite proficient and working with measurement tools that are ill- equipped to assess their skills and abilities, have much more impact on students' academic performance than is acknowledged by many researchers and educational practitioners.
-Fairness demands equal educational opportunities for all students including ethnic minorities, students with disabilities, low-income students, and learners.
+The challenges of second language acquisition, such as learning in a language in which students are not quite proficient and working with measurement tools that are ill-equipped to assess their skills and abilities, have much more impact on ELL students' academic performance than is acknowledged by many researchers and educational practitioners.
+Fairness demands equal educational opportunities for all students including ethnic minorities, students with disabilities, low-income students, and English language learners.
 However, these sub-groups of students have historically lagged behind their mainstream peers on test scores due, in part, to factors that may not be closely related to their academic achievement but do influence their performance outcomes.

-Learners are more likely to be taught by teachers without appropriate teaching credentials and with little classroom experience than other students (Rumberger & G'andara, 2004).
-A recent study of 4800 teachers in California responding to a survey about the challenges they faced in teaching skills in their classrooms found large percentages of these teachers expressing the concern that they were not prepared to teach these students (G'andara et al., 2003).
+English language learners are more likely to be taught by teachers without appropriate teaching credentials and with little classroom experience than other students (Rumberger & G'andara, 2004).
+A recent study of 4800 teachers of ELL students in California responding to a survey about the challenges they faced in teaching ELLs in their classrooms found large percentages of these teachers expressing the concern that they were not prepared to teach these students (G'andara et al., 2003).

 On human resources, various educators for example, Ukeje (1970) and Fafunwa (1969) have written extensively on the prime importance of teachers to the educational development of any nation, be it simple, complex, developed or developing.
-From the writings of these educators, one can infer that whatever facilities are available, whatever content is taught, whichever environment the school is situated and whatever kind of students are given to teach, the important and vital role of the teacher cannot be over-emphasized.
+From the writings of these educators, one can infer that whatever facilities are available, whatever content is taught, whichever environment the school is situated and whatever kind of pupils are given to teach, the important and vital role of the teacher cannot be overemphasized.
 Assuming that necessary facilities are adequately provided for, the environment is conducive to learning, the curriculum satisfies the needs of the students and the students themselves have interest in learning, learning cannot take place without the presence of the teacher.